Increasing arc-connectivity by bounded- and fixed-size inversions: Approximation algorithms

 We are now ready to derive Theorem~\ref{thm:APX_algo}, that we first recall here for convenience.

 \thmAPXalgo*

-\begin{proof}[Proof of Theorem~\ref{thm:APX_algo}] Given integers $n_1,n_2,n_3$, we denote by $R(n_1,n_2,n_3)$ the least integer $n$ such that every colouring of the edges of $K_n$ with $\{1,2,3\}$ yields a clique of size $n_i$ coloured $i$ for some $i\in \{1,2,3\}$.
+\begin{proof}[Proof of Theorem~\ref{thm:APX_algo}] Given integers $n_1,n_2,n_3$, we denote by $R(n_1,n_2,n_3)$ the least integer $n$ such that every coloring of the edges of $K_n$ with $\{1,2,3\}$ yields a clique of size $n_i$ colored $i$ for some $i\in \{1,2,3\}$.
 The existence of $R(n_1,n_2,n_3)$ is guaranteed by Theorem~\ref{thm:ramsey}.
 We prove the statement for

 Let us fix an arbitrary $2k$-edge-connected digraph $D=(V,A)$ with underlying graph $G$.
-Given a graph $H$, we say that two distinct edges $\{x,y\}$ and $\{u,v\}$ of $H$ are {\it independent} if $H[\{x,y,u,v\}]$ contains precisely two edges (but $\{x,y\}$ and $\{u,v\}$ may intersect).
+Given a graph $H$, an {\it edge set} in $H$ is a set of two vertices in $V(H)$ that are linked by exactly edge in $E(H)$.
+We say that two distinct edge sets $\{x,y\}$ and $\{u,v\}$ of $H$ are {\it independent} if $H[\{x,y,u,v\}]$ contains precisely the two edges $xy$ and $uv$, {\it dependent} otherwise.
+Note that two independent edge sets $\{x,y\}$ and $\{u,v\}$ may intersect.
 We consider the following algorithm applied to $D$.

 \begin{enumerate} \item Compute a \InvSeq{k}{2} $\Zcal_2$ of $D$ of size $\inv{k}{2}(D)$. \item Compute a minimally $k$-arc-strong subdigraph $D'$ of $\Inv(D;\Zcal_2)$ and let $G'$ be the underlying graph of $D'$.